sonic-pi-net/sonic-pi/CORETEAM.md

 # Sonic Pi Core Team

-Meet the Sonic Pi Core Team - a dedicated group of Sonic Pi coders and performers, working hard to bring you exciting new features, sounds and music making possibilities.
+Meet the Sonic Pi Core Team - a dedicated group of live coders, working hard to bring you exciting new features, sounds and music making possibilities.

 ## Sam Aaron